STATUS as of November 20, 2022:

 On May 15, 2012, Tomaszewski was ticketed by Montgomery County Police Officer R. Townsend for driving on a suspended license and entered a guilty plea in District Court in Rockville on Feb.
 20, 2014.
 He was fined $300 but failed to pay the fine.

 On Jan 8, 2014, Tomaszewski was ticketed by Rockville City Police for failure to control his speed to avoid a collision.
 Court records show that he failed to appear in court for that charge on April 7, 2014.

 Tomaszewski’s music interests, as displayed on his Facebook page reveals he is a fan of a band called “Killer Be Killed.”
 He stated that he went to Wooten High School in Rockville, Md. and graduated in 2002.

 Couple murdered in Glen Hills home

-ROCKVILLE, MD. – A couple were found murdered at their home in the Glen Hills neighborhood located on the outskirts of Rockville, report Montgomery County Police.
+ROCKVILLE, MD. – A couple was found murdered at their home in the Glen Hills neighborhood located on the outskirts of Rockville, report Montgomery County Police.

 Capt.
-Paul Starks said that the couple were found with severe trauma to the upper body, the woman inside and her husband in the backyard of the home.
+Paul Starks said that the couple was found with severe trauma to the upper body, the woman inside and her husband in the backyard of the home.

 There was trauma to the upper portion of each victim’s body.
 The victims are being identified as Richard Louis Vilardo, 65 years old and Julianne Humphries Vilardo, 67 years old.